sushantkapare-dev/AWS_Devops_Zero_to_Hero/Docker/Q set1.md

 In this example, the first stage (`build`) installs Node.js dependencies, builds the application, and produces the production-ready artifacts.
 The second stage (`nginx:alpine`) starts from a clean base image and copies only the built application files, resulting in a smaller and more secure production image.

 ## what are destroless images in Docker
 Destroless images are a type of Docker image that is designed to be as minimal and secure as possible.
 These images are specifically crafted to run a single application or binary in a container and do not include any extraneous software or components that are typically found in traditional Linux distributions or even minimalistic base images like Alpine Linux.
-The term "destroless" is derived from "destruction less," indicating that these images aim to minimize the attack surface and reduce potential vulnerabilities.

-Key characteristics of destroless images include:

-1. **Minimalism**: Destroless images contain only the bare essentials required to run a specific application.
-They do not include shell interpreters, package managers, or other utilities that might be present in traditional Linux distributions.

-2. **Security**: By removing unnecessary components and utilities, destroless images reduce the potential attack surface, making them more secure.
-Attackers have fewer tools available to exploit vulnerabilities.

-3. **Single-purpose**: Each destroless image is tailored for running a specific type of application or binary.
-For example, there are destroless images for running Go applications, Java applications, or Python scripts.

-4. **Immutable**: Destroless images are designed to be immutable.
-Once built, they should not be modified or updated.
-If changes are needed, a new image should be created with the necessary updates.

-5. **Focus on Application**: The primary focus of destroless images is on running the application, not on providing a general-purpose operating system.
-This aligns with best practices for containerization, where containers should have a single responsibility.

-6. **Small Footprint**: Due to their minimal nature, destroless images typically have a small image size, which can lead to faster image distribution and deployment.

-The concept of destroless images has gained popularity in the container security and best practices communities as a way to enhance the security of containerized applications.
-These images are often used in conjunction with other security practices, such as adhering to the principle of least privilege, regular image scanning for vulnerabilities, and implementing container runtime security measures.

 ## Will data on container be lost when docker container exists
 By default, data stored within a Docker container is not persisted when the container exits.
 When a container is stopped and removed, any changes made to its file system during its execution are lost.
 This is because Docker containers are designed to be ephemeral, and their file systems are isolated from the host system.